sankamuk/PysparkCheatsheet/Spark-SQL/Pyspark-DW-SCDType1.md

 # Slowly Changing Dimension Type 1

 In `Dimensional Modelling` for OLAP systems Slowly Changing Dimension (SCD) is a very important concept.
 In Dimensional Model we have `Fact Table` which contains all the facts or measurable or numerical entities and `Dimension Tables` that contains supporting data providing meaning to numerical data of Fact table.
+There are diffent implementation type for `Dimension Tables`, one that is `static` (immutable) and the other is `dynamic` (slowly changing).

 `Slowly changing dimensions` are the dimensions in which the data changes slowly, rather than changing regularly on a time basis.

 `SCD type 1` methodology is implemented where there is no need to store historical data in the Dimension table.
 This method overwrites the old data in the dimension table with the new data.